 - represents the interests of College Terrace before appropriate organizations

 - creates occasions for social interaction and community building within the neighborhood

 The CTRA also organizes social activities, including two annual gatherings in local parks.
-One is held in the spring and the second on Labor Day.
+One is typically held in the spring and the other around Labor Day.
 They are informal potluck picnics and a great chance to meet College Terrace neighbors.